kubestellar/kubestellar/docs/content/Coding Milestones/PoC2023q1/example1-subs/example1-stage-3.md

 ```

 The CustomResourceDefinition objects involved
-should also appear in the mailbox workspaces.
+should also appear in the mailbox spaces.

 ```shell
 # TODO: kubestellar-list-syncing-objects has kcp dependencies.
 Will remove when controllers support spaces.